gwiesenekker/GWP/README.md

  //BEGIN_BLOCK has the name of the block as the argument
  //BEGIN_BLOCK and END_BLOCK typically bracket functions but can be used to bracket anything like for loops etc.
  //You can use __func__ for "block name" in functions
+ //The main program should bracket main with a block called "main"
- //Both the main program and the threads should bracket the main program/thread code with a block "main-thread"
+ //Optionally the main program and the threads should bracket the part of the main program/the part of the thread
+ //where most of the time is spent with a block called "main-thread".
+The self-time percentages will be calculated against
+ //main-thread or main in that order.

+ BEGIN_BLOCK("main")

  BGIN_BLOCK("main-thread")